Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly

 \subsection{Function Execution Times}

-We benchmark the functions used in the workflows individually within a ``singleton'' workflow having just one function.
-We also profile the CPU and memory usage of each function running on an Azure A1v2 VM with 1 x86 vCPU and 2GB RAM, as this is not reported from FaaS containers.
+We benchmark the functions used in the workflows individually within a ``singleton'' workflow that contains only one function.
+We also profile the CPU and memory usage of each function on an Azure A1v2 VM with 1 x86 vCPU and 2GB RAM, as this is not reported from FaaS containers.
 Fig.~\ref{fig:singleton-wf-exec-cpu-times:zoom-out} shows the FaaS function execution time (bars, left Y-axis), and their VM CPU\% and memory usage (markers, right Y-axis).

-Users assign memory limits to an AWS function that also decides the cores assigned to a container; we use 512MB and 2 vCPU cores per AWS container.
-AzS and AzN allocate a standard 1 core and 1.5GB of RAM per shared container.
+We use 512MB and 2 vCPU cores per AWS container, while AzS and AzN allocate a standard 1 core and 1.5GB of RAM per shared container.
 All three FaaS platforms run on x86 CPUs\footnote{While AWS Lambda offers Graviton2 ARM CPUs, we use the default x86\_64 CPUs.}. \texttt{cpuinfo} shows AWS Lambda in this region run on older (2014) Intel Xeon E5-2680 v3 (Haswell) CPUs with $12$ cores at $2.5$GHz.
 Azure containers run on a mix of CPU models: AMD EPYC 7763 (Milan) with $64$ cores at $2.45$GHz (2021) and Intel Xeon E5-2673 v4 (Broadwell) with $20$ cores at $2.30$GHz (2016).
+This has two implications.